Home

 Illustration showing a Bitcoin symbol with a tax percentage symbol, depicting the financial loss from a high tax rate on profits.

-"This policy doesn’t just tax profit; it taxes volatility," remarked one user, echoing a sentiment shared by many.
+"This policy doesn’t just tax profit; it taxes volatility," remarked a commentator, emphasizing the tax's disruptive impact.

-• ⚠️ The proposed 36% tax on unrealized gains in the Netherlands could financially cripple many investors.
+• ⚠️ The proposed 36% tax on unrealized gains could induce severe financial distress for many investors.

 What’s Next?